flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/toefl-sat.md

   * 1 college preparation workshop per week
   * 4 university visits
   * Evening games, parties, and activities
-  * Airport Transfers to/from Boston Logan International Airport available
-accommodations: |-
+accommodations: >-
-  * Safe and secure shared residence halls at Suffolk University
+  * Students will stay in safe and secure on-campus residence halls in shared room accommodation at Suffolk University

-  * Full Board (meals not provided on optional excursions)
+  * Includes three meals on weekdays, brunch on Saturdays and brunch & dinner on Sundays
 ---